-Maximum Employment: The highest utilization of labor resources that is sustainable over time, i.e., the unemployment rate that is consistent with low and stable inflation over the longer term- often estimated as the "natural rate of unemployment."
+Maximum Employment: The highest utilization of labor resources that is sustainable over time, generally viewed as the unemployment rate that is consistent with low and stable inflation over the longer term- often estimated as the "natural rate of unemployment."
 The natural rate of unemployment comprises both the "frictional" unemployment of people who are temporarily between jobs or searching as they have reentered the labor force and the more "structural" unemployment of people whose skills or physical location are not a good match for the jobs available.
 In other words, the Fed aims to reduce "cyclical" unemployment.
 As Powell likes to point out, the unemployment rate that is consistent with maximum employment is largely determined by nonmonetary factors (i.e., not heavily influenced by Fed policy).
-The Fed has no fixed goal for this rate, the current longer run estimate for unemployment is 4.5%, from the June 2018 Fed Summary of Economic Projections.
+The Fed has no fixed goal for this rate, the current longer run estimate for unemployment is 4.2%, from Fed's Summary of Economic Projections.

 Fed Policy Tools

 Federal Funds Rate: the primary policy tool of the Fed, it is the overnight benchmark interest rate.
 The Powell Fed aims for this rate to be at the estimated normal longer-run level when the policy objectives are met (i.e., when inflation is running at the target rate of 2% and the economy is operating at maximum employment).